dayanials/documentation/showcase-how-to-build-a-forum-with-oc.md

 ![2](//open-classifieds.com/wp-content/uploads/2013/06/Edit-Translation.png)

-If you want you can also change the texts of emails being sent to your users in the Email tab e.g. instead of "Advertisement is created on [SITE.NAME]!" write "You've posted a thread on [SITE.NAME]!" etc.
+If you want, you can also change the texts of emails that are sent to your users in the Email tab e.g. instead of "Advertisement is created on [SITE.NAME]!", write "You've posted a thread on [SITE.NAME]!", etc.

 2\. **Change the configuration for posting an ad**.
-Most fields used for publishing advertisements are unnecessary for forum so choose **FALSE**.
-In the last field write your user name for [Disqus](http://disqus.com/) (if you don't have account there you have to create it first).
+Most fields used for publishing advertisements are unnecessary for forums, so choose **FALSE**.
+In the last field, write your user name for [Disqus](http://disqus.com/) (if you don't have account there you have to create it first).

 ![3]({{site.baseurl}}/images/ad-config-forum.png)